github/codeql/docs/ql-style-guide.md

    - Immediately after `if`, `then`, or `else` keywords.
 The `then` and `else` parts *should* be consistent.
 1. *Avoid* other line breaks in declarations, other than to break long lines.
 1. When operands of *binary operators* span two lines, the operator *should* be placed at the end of the first line.
-1. If the parameter list needs to be broken across multiple lines then there must *must* be a line break after the opening `(`, the parameter declarations indented one level, and the `) {` on its own line at the outer indentation.
+1. If the parameter list needs to be broken across multiple lines then there *must* be a line break after the opening `(`, the parameter declarations indented one level, and the `) {` *must* be on its own line at the outer indentation.

 ### Examples